iFinex, the parent company of crypto-currency exchange Bitfinex, is seeking subpoenas in its quest to recover more than $880m in missing funds.

 As it turns out, no, you can't just run an unlicensed Bitcoin money exchangeREAD MORE

-And as such, iFinex has requested subpoenas against Crypto Capital's bank Citibank and Monroe to extract any testimony, communications, and other information that could help it retrieve the $880m it entrusted to the payment processor.
+And as such, iFinex has filed a subpoena against Crypto Capital's bank Citibank to extract any testimony, communications, and other information that could help it retrieve the $880m it entrusted to the payment processor.

 For instance, iFinex seeks proof it owns the confiscated money in the hope it can recover the moolah from the frozen bank accounts, or at least find out what happened exactly.

-In another example, the biz believes Crypto Capital used TCA Investment Bancorp and Trust Company – of which Monroe is a vice president – to move some $300m of Bitfinex funds through UK-based GTS Resources.
+The biz also believes Crypto Capital used TCA Investment Bancorp and Trust Company to move some $300m of Bitfinex funds through UK-based GTS Resources.
 And GTS Resources is run by a one Reginald Fowler, who is subject to a fraud probe by US prosecutors. iFinex said it was unaware its money was being handled by Fowler.
 Crypto Capital also, for what it's worth, was operated by Global Trade Solutions (GTS) AG.

 In short, the exchange wants to discover where exactly its funds were funneled prior to this confiscation by various nations.